 - Speech and Language intervention by health professionals and experienced colleagues focusing on pupils with low language skills and EAL pupils

-- Learning Mentor and nurture team in school, supporting the delivery of interventions linked to nurture, domestic support, attachment and trauma.
+- Learning Mentor and pastoral team in school, supporting the delivery of interventions linked to nurture, domestic support, attachment and trauma.

-- Mentoring for pupils requiring support with Social, Emotional and Mental Health needs including the use of Collins-Donnelly clinical psychology services
+- Mentoring for pupils requiring support with Social, Emotional and Mental Health needs including the use of our Mental Health Support Worker who attends school weekly.

-- Subsidised funding for educational visits for families to enhance experiences for all our pupils
+- Subsidised funding for educational visits for families eligible for PP to enhance experiences for all our pupils

 - Attendance Officer employed to work closely with colleagues and families to support excellent attendance